-- The medical condition, its triggers, signs, symptoms and treatments - The pupil's resulting needs, managing the condition, medication and other treatments - Specific support for the pupil's educational, social and emotional needs if necessary - ♦ The level of support needed - ♦ Parents and the Deputy Head Teacher have given permission for medication to be administered and the Healthcare Plan is signed by parents / school. - ♦ Separate arrangements or procedures required for school trips or other school activities outside of the normal timetable that will ensure the child can participate. - ◆ Essential facts should be included e.g. name, date of birth, address, names of parents/carers, contact telephone numbers, emergency contact person and telephone number, doctor's name, nature of medical difficulty, the key facts about how the pupil is affected by his/her medical condition, details of the medication prescribed and the treatment regime, the name and contact number of key personnel (e.g. staff, paediatrician etc), steps to be taken in an emergency, details of personnel and equipment that will be required, procedures to be taken to administer the treatment or medication, when and how often the care plan will be reviewed and who will be responsible in that process. - Staff should review: training required, risks involved, cautions or requirements, additional guidelines if there is a need to lift or move a child, who is responsible for drawing up and monitoring the plan, and cultural or religious beliefs that could cause difficulties for the child or staff.
+♦ The medical condition, its triggers, signs, symptoms and treatments

+- The pupil's resulting needs, managing the condition, medication and other treatments - Specific support for the pupil's educational, social and emotional needs if necessary - ♦ The level of support needed - ◆ Parents and the Deputy Head Teacher have given permission for medication to be administered in school.
+Parents check the Healthcare plan is accurate and it is signed by school. - Separate arrangements or procedures required for school trips or other school activities outside of the normal timetable that will ensure the child can participate. - ◆ Essential facts should be included e.g. name, date of birth, address, names of parents/carers, contact telephone numbers, emergency contact person and telephone number, doctor's name, nature of medical difficulty, the key facts about how the pupil is affected by his/her medical condition, details of the medication prescribed and the treatment regime, the name and contact number of key personnel (e.g. consultant, paediatrician etc), steps to be taken in an emergency, details of equipment that will be required, procedures to be taken to administer the treatment or medication, when and how often the care plan will be reviewed and who will be responsible in that process. - ♦ Staff should review: training required, risks involved, cautions or requirements, additional guidelines if there is a need to lift or move a child, who is responsible for drawing up and monitoring the plan, and cultural or religious beliefs that could cause difficulties for the child or staff.